Glowpoint : General statement of acquisition of beneficial ownership (Amendment) | MarketScreener

 Item 4.
 Purpose of Transaction.

-of capital stock of Oblong issued and outstanding immediately prior to the Effective Time (as defined in the Merger Agreement) of the Merger (other than Excluded Shares (as defined in the Merger Agreement)) will be converted into the right to receive shares of Glowpoint's newly created Series D Convertible Preferred Stock, par value $0.0001 per share.
-In addition, the Merger Agreement provides that, following the closing of the Merger, Glowpoint's board of directors will consist of five
+stock of Oblong issued and outstanding immediately prior to the Effective Time (as defined in the Merger Agreement) of the Merger (other than Excluded Shares (as defined in the Merger Agreement)) will be converted into the right to receive shares of Glowpoint's newly created Series D Convertible Preferred Stock, par value $0.0001 per share.
+In addition, the Merger Agreement provides that, following the closing of the Merger, Glowpoint's board of directors will consist of five members, of which three members will be appointed by the members of Glowpoint's board of directors existing prior to closing, with the remaining members being appointed by the members of Oblong's board of directors existing prior to closing.

+On September 12, 2019, in connection with the execution of the Merger Agreement, Glowpoint entered into a Voting and Support Agreement with each of John Underkoffler and Brad Feld, each of whom is an officer and/or director of Oblong, and Oblong entered into a Voting and Support Agreement with each of Peter Holst, Jason Adelman, David Giangano, James Lusk, Richard Ramlall and David Clark, each of whom is an officer and/or director of Glowpoint (collectively, the "Support Agreements").
+Each Support Agreement requires, subject to the terms and conditions thereof, that the stockholder subject thereto vote or cause to

+be voted all Glowpoint or Oblong, as applicable, voting capital stock owned by such stockholder in favor of the transactions contemplated by the Merger Agreement; provided, however, that the Support Agreements do not limit or restrict any stockholder party thereto from (i) taking actions (or failing to take actions) in his or her capacity as a director or officer, or (ii) exercising his or her fiduciary duties as a director or officer, in each case of Glowpoint or Oblong, as applicable.
+As a result, the Support Agreement executed by Mr. Adelman requires, subject to the terms and conditions thereof, that Mr. Adelman vote or cause to be voted the 466,000 shares of Common Stock beneficially owned by Mr. Adelman along with any voting capital

 2

-members, of which three members will be appointed by the members of Glowpoint's board of directors existing prior to closing, with the remaining members being appointed by the members of Oblong's board of directors existing prior to closing.

-On September 12, 2019, in connection with the execution of the Merger Agreement, Glowpoint entered into a Voting and Support Agreement with each of John Underkoffler and Brad Feld, each of which is an officer and/or director of Oblong, and Oblong entered into a Voting and Support Agreement with each of Peter Holst, Jason Adelman, David Giangano, James Lusk, Richard Ramlall and David Clark, each of which is an officer and/or director of Glowpoint (collectively, the "Support Agreements").
-Each Support Agreement requires, subject to the terms and conditions thereof, that the stockholder subject thereto vote or cause

-to be voted all Glowpoint or Oblong, as applicable, voting capital stock owned by such stockholder in favor of the transactions contemplated by the Merger Agreement; provided, however, that the Support Agreements do not limit or restrict any stockholder party thereto from (i) taking actions (or failing to take actions) in his or her capacity as a director or officer, or (ii) exercising his or her fiduciary duties as a director or officer, in each case of Glowpoint or Oblong, as applicable.
-As a result, the Support Agreement executed by Mr. Holst requires, subject to the terms and conditions thereof, that Mr. Holst vote or cause to be voted the 413,490 shares of Common Stock beneficially owned by Mr. Holst along with any voting capital stock acquired by Mr. Holst after the execution of the Support Agreement and prior to the expiration of the Support Agreement in favor of the transactions contemplated by the Merger Agreement.
+stock acquired by Mr. Adelman after the execution of the Support Agreement and prior to the expiration of the Support Agreement in favor of the transactions contemplated by the Merger Agreement.
 The Support Agreements will terminate upon the earliest to occur of (i) the Effective Time (in the case of Oblong) or receipt of the Parent Required Vote (as defined in the Merger Agreement) (in the case of Glowpoint); (ii) such date and time as the Merger Agreement shall be terminated pursuant to Article IX thereof or (iii) the termination of the Support Agreement by mutual written consent of the parties thereto.

 Item 5.
 Interest in Securities of the Issuer.